Circular orders: topology and continuous actions: Introduction

-\item The final sections open a new analytical direction.
+\item In Section \ref{s:G-comp} we show that order preserving continuous actions of topological groups $G$ admit many proper $G$-compactifications.
+More precisely, according to Theorem \ref{t:G-bounded-GCOTS} for every precompact convex uniformity $\Ucal$ with uniformly continuous $g$-translations, the induced $G$-action on the corresponding completion of $(X,\Ucal)$ is continuous.
+This brings a remarkable equivariant aspect to the anti-isomorphism $\operatorname{Comp}_{\mathrm{COP}}(X)\ \longleftrightarrow\ \operatorname{Unif}_{\mathrm{GCO}}(X)$.
+In particular, we conclude that every order-preserving topological group $G$-action on a COTS (or LOTS) is $G$-compactifiable. \item The final sections open some analytical directions.
 Section \ref{s:fr} (Fragmentability) and Section \ref{s:BV} about Bounded Variation functions introduce these concepts for abstract ordered spaces.
-We provide a far-reaching generalization of the classical fact that BV (e.g., monotone) functions are Baire 1 on compact or Polish domains by proving that such maps are fragmented.
-This framework leads to new generalizations of \textit{Helly's selection theorem}, proving that $BV_r$ spaces on abstract ordered sets are sequentially compact (Theorem \ref{corOfGenHelly2}, Theorem \ref{GenHellyThm}) under natural assumptions.
+We provide a generalization of the classical fact that BV (e.g., monotone) functions are Baire 1 by proving that order preserving maps into precompact convex uniform spaces are fragmented, yielding Baire class 1 functions on Polish domains (Theorem \ref{monot}).
+This framework leads to new generalizations of \textit{Helly's selection theorem}, proving that $BV_r$ spaces on abstract ordered sets are sequentially compact under natural assumptions (Theorem \ref{corOfGenHelly2}, Theorem \ref{GenHellyThm}). \item Section \ref{s:tame} applies these analytical tools to dynamics, proving that all compact circularly ordered $G$-spaces are representable on (the dual of) Rosenthal Banach spaces, and therefore dynamically tame (Theorem \ref{t:CoisWRN}). \end{itemize}